w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - However, acquiring data is a time-consuming, investment and knowledge-intensive process
 - In Europe (but now in many areas of the world), there can be problems related to privacy
     - When is it “right” to protect privacy?
 When does it become a limit?

+Plus,

+- You should consider a tradeoff between time/costs
+- How much is *enough*?

+---

+Rule of thumb: one in ten/twenty [@chowdhury2020variable]

+> There is no set rule as to the number of variables to include in a prediction model as it often depends on several factors.
+The ‘one in ten rule’, a rule that stipulates for how many variables/parameters can be estimated from a data set, is quite popular in traditional clinical prediction modelling strategy (eg, logistic regression and survival models).
+According to this rule, one variable can be considered in a model for every 10 events

 ## Public Datasets